Call: 858-344-5020

 Clinical Studies

-Proceptin® is a result of over 60 research studies addressing the role of metabolic intermediaries, anti-oxidants and amino acid precursors in male reproduction.
+Proceptin® is a result of over 60 research studies addressing the role of metabolic intermediaries, anti-oxidants in male reproduction.
 Provided below are a variety of the studies that have looked at the role of nutritional supplements improving sperm parameters.

 1. Balercia G, Arnaldi G, Fazioli F, et alt.: Coenzyme Q10 levels in idiopathic and varicocele-associated asthenozoospermia.
 Andrologia.
 2002 Apr;34(2):107-11.